Photo by Alana Naumann

-Flo’s debut EP '(Please) Keep Breathing' was released on tape in 2018 by New Zealand experimental label mfmp.
-Their latest sound work 'Prelude to a Requiem' was released bio-digitally through Saplings Records in 2022.
+They have released music on experimental tape label mfmp, and their latest sound work 'Prelude to a Requiem' was released bio-digitally through Saplings Records in 2022 run by vanguard electronic producer FIS.
 'Prelude to a Requiem' raised enough money to plant over 1,000 mangrove trees through Eden Re-Forestation Projects to help fight coastal erosion.

 Working as a professional audio engineer for RNZ, their credits include the ‘Let's be TRANSparent’ podcast (New York Radio Awards 2023 - Bronze Award), and ‘The Detail’ podcast (New Zealand Radio Awards 2023 - Best Factual Podcast).